woojak/retropie-lightwebmenager/README.md

 - **install.sh**
   An installation script that automates:
   - Updating packages and installing dependencies.
-  - Creating a temporary directory with the correct permissions.
+  - Creating the temporary directory with proper permissions.
   - Cloning (or updating) the repository.
   - Setting executable permissions for project files.
   - Installing the systemd service, enabling it to start at boot, and starting the service immediately.